-2.4 Whilst the mix is therefore not wholly compliant with the requirements of Policy H1 it is sufficiently close to meet the broad requirements of the Policy and will deliver a larger number of smaller scaled dwellings.
-Furthermore, it should be noted that the Council's Spatial Policy and Delivery Team have raised no concerns regarding this matter.
+2.4 Whilst the mix is therefore not wholly compliant with the requirements of Policy H1, it is sufficiently close to meet the broad requirements of the Policy and will deliver a larger number of smaller scaled dwellings.
+Furthermore, it should be noted that the Council's Spatial Policy and Delivery Team have raised no concerns regarding this matter and therefore, it is considered that the development complies with the requirements of the Development Plan and NPPF in this regard.